-Ghrelin is known to increase and leptin is also known to decrease after low to moderate aerobic activity (steady state cardio), such as walking or running.
+Ghrelin is known to increase, and leptin is also known to decrease after low to moderate aerobic activity (steady-state cardio), such as walking or running.

 So instead of doing steady-state cardio, stock training is one of the best ways to control hunger and eating behavior.

-That way you can burn belly fat and manipulate ghrelin and leptin to improve your chances of losing weight.
+You can burn belly fat and manipulate ghrelin and leptin to improve your chances of losing weight.

-Burst training can also increase muscle mass, which means that when we eat more we are better able to use the extra calories without gaining fat.
+Burst training can also increase muscle mass, which means that when we eat more, we are better able to use the extra calories without gaining fat.